What is enuresis?

 - Excessive ingestion of liquids at night: Many children or children usually urinate at night when they drink plenty of fluids some hours before bedtime.

 - Genetic Causes: Those children whose parents had enuresis have a natural tendency to have the same disorder.

 - Physical Diseases: They represent the lowest percentage of cases of enuresis.
 Among all diseases we can include:

 Inform your doctor if your child bedwetting gets worse or if the enuresis is not improving with the implementation of a number of remedies.
 The doctor, through physical examination or by using a urine test, should rule out any disease that could be responsible for this disorder.

 It is also necessary to visit the doctor, psychologist or pediatrician at the onset of a recurrent enuresis or secondary enuresis.
 Many problems that cause a relapse can be very dangerous for the physical or mental health of the child who returns to bedwetting after several months without it.

 Daytime incontinence cases must be addressed quickly to solve possible problems of infections, spinal cord injuries or urinary tract problems.

 Although there are medications that can be used to keep the child form bed-wetting, these do not solve the problem at once and represent a major economic burden for parents.

 It is not desirable to threaten or punish your child because such behavior only increases tension and makes the problem worse.
 Proper treatment requires focus, adequate support and patience from parents or older siblings to deal with it gently, helping the person who naturally has to solve it without involving trauma.
 (See “Tips to treat enuresis” in the listing above)

-More information on the natural treatment of the enuresis
+More information on enuresis